talhaiqbal01/Artificial-Intelligence/README.md

 >- __Description:__  This project showcases various search algorithms implemented in Python, including uninformed search algorithms like Depth First Search and Breath First Search, and informed search algorithms like Uniform Cost Search, A* Search, Greedy Best-First Search, and Dijkstra's Algorithm.

+> 2. **Adversarial Search**
+>- __Description:__ This project implements a Tic Tac Toe game using the Minimax algorithm to ensure optimal play.
+The game can be played in a terminal or with a graphical interface using Pygame, allowing users to play against an AI that makes the best possible moves.

 ## Learning Journey